SpartnerNL/Laravel-Sidebar/readme.md

 ####Installation

-Require this package in your `composer.json` and update composer.
-This will download the package and PHPExcel of PHPOffice.
+Require this package in your `composer.json` and run `composer update`.

 ```php
 "maatwebsite/laravel-sidebar": "~1.0.0"